 Tools forecast demand but rarely close the loop into price, promotion and allocation levers to profitably shift it.
 Having the signal is half the job — "here's what to do about it profitably" is a gap even in the leading platforms.
 We connect the insight to the action.

 Planners live in Excel.
 Most S&OP tools force them into heavy SaaS interfaces that see low adoption.
-A copilot that lives inside Excel, Teams, Slack and ERP transaction screens — with a natural-language interface — is a genuine white space.
-We're building intelligence that fits into how people already work, not around it.
+A copilot that lives inside Excel, Teams, Slack and ERP screens — with a natural-language interface — is a genuine white space we are actively building into.

-Tariff changes, geopolitical events, weather and supplier failures are still manually authored what-ifs.
+Tariff changes, geopolitical events and supplier failures are still manually authored what-ifs.
 Customers need systems that auto-detect emerging shocks, pre-simulate responses, and surface only the scenarios worth human attention.
-The category is wide open — and it's precisely where graph-connected supply chain data creates the most advantage.
+Graph-connected data creates the most advantage here.

 A structured engagement that delivers tangible outputs at every stage.

-We audit your data landscape — ERPs, supplier portals, logistics feeds — and build the graph model that connects them into a unified picture.
+We audit your data landscape — ERPs, supplier portals, logistics feeds — and build the graph model that connects them into a unified, queryable picture.

 External risk signals, market data and AI-derived attributes are layered onto the graph to give each node real-world context and weight.